 We have begun to have our production facilities audited and certified to the ISCC+ process to reflect the certification of this material for its further use along the entire value chain.
 International Sustainability and Carbon Certification (ISCC) is a recognized system for certifying the sustainability of biomass and bioenergy.
 The standard, which covers all stages of the value chain, is widely used worldwide.
 In the reporting period, Covestro initially had the Krefeld-Uerdingen (Germany) and Antwerp (Belgium) sites in Europe certified to the ISCC+ process for the integration of renewable raw materials in production.
-Other sites for the integration of renewable raw materials in production to a broad market and to move successively from the raw materials used in production to alternative raw materials.
+Other sites for the integration of renewable raw materials are to be certified in the future in order to provide these solutions to a broad market and to move successively from the raw materials used in production to alternative raw materials.